How we use your personal information

 - Other private organizations offering assistance to students

-Where the party to whom we share your personal information is a legal entity, we hereby affirm that we will take all reasonable steps and/or actions to confirm that the employees and/or representatives of such a third party will execute their duties in accordance with the highest industry standards and will comply with all provisions and requirements of the provisions of this Privacy Notice and the local laws and regulations on the protection of personal data (as amended from time to time) and GDPR and any legislation to success it or complement it.
+When we share your information with third parties, we take all necessary actions to ensure the security and confidentiality of your data in accordance with the highest industry standards and will comply with all provisions and requirements of the provisions of this Privacy Notice and the local laws and regulations on the protection of personal data (as amended from time to time) and GDPR and any legislation to success it or complement it.

 Why do we process your data (purpose of the processing) and on what legal basis

 We process the aforementioned personal data in compliance with the provisions of GDPR and the applicable local legislation as amended from time to time.

 We process personal data based on legal grounds, including:

 - Legal Compliance: As an academic institution, we are subject to various legal obligations